-So try to mix things up and share content of other once in awhile.
+So try to mix things up and share the content of others once in a while.
 It will make your social feeds appear more diverse and interesting and, thus, lead to more followers and outreach.

-- 5 pieces of curated content: Content from other sources that is relevant to your audience, but it should also be connected to your topics
+- 5 pieces of curated content: Content from other sources that are relevant to your audience, but should also be connected to your topics

-- 3 pieces of created content: This it content you have created, that’s relevant to your audience.
+- 3 pieces of created content: This is content you have created, that’s relevant to your audience.

 - 2 pieces of personal content: This should be content that gives your brand a human touch.
 It can be fun and entertaining content or personal statements

 Considering all different types of content, media formats when setting up your social media posting schedule is a good way to go.
 Scheduling ahead also gives you time to react to current events and engage with your community.

 Setting Up an Effective Social Media Posting Schedule for Beginners